Skip to main content

 MEDIUM AVAILABILITY

-Vegan options are available, though fish sauce and shrimp paste are common.
-Request dishes without ngapi (fermented fish/shrimp paste).
-Tofu-based Shan dishes and vegetable curries can be made vegan.
+Vegans can find dishes, though fish sauce and shrimp paste show up in a lot of cooking.
+Ask for food without ngapi (fermented fish or shrimp paste).
+Shan tofu dishes and vegetable curries can usually be made vegan.

 gluten-free